 People who are dull-witted, recalcitrant, or compulsively boorish.

-In the case of certain family members, people who possess all three traits.
+And in some cases, people who possess all three traits.

 People who insist–regardless of how vehemently I protest–on showing me pictures of their children.